-The match field indicates the fields for which that particular table supports matching on (see A.2.3.7).
-For example, if the table can match the ingress port, the lowest order bit would be set, and a table that support matching on all fields defined by the specification would have it set to OFPXMT_OFB_ALL.

-The wildcards field indicates the fields for which that particular table supports wildcarding.
-For example, a direct look-up hash table would have that field set to zero, while a TCAM or sequentially searched table would have it set to OFPXMT_OFB_ALL.
+The OFPTFPT_MATCH property indicates the fields for which that particular table supports matching on (see A.2.3.7).
+For example, if the table can match the ingress port, an OXM header with the type OFPXMT_OFB_IN_PORT should be included in the list.
+If the HASMASK bit is set on the OXM header then the switch must support masking for the given type.
+The OFPTFPT_WILDCARDS property indicates the fields for which that particular table supports wildcarding (omiting).
+For example, a direct look-up hash table would have that list empty, while a TCAM or sequentially searched table would have it set to the same value as the OFPTFPT_MATCH property.